Buckskin Gulch and Paria Canyon Backpacking Guide

 SUN HAT AND SUNGLASSES

 The sun exposure is intense, especially in the lower Paria canyon.
 There is limited shade.
 Check out our Best Sun Hats guide for recommendations.
 Once you get out of Buckskin Gulch, the sun can be oppressive.
-Be sure to pack a pair of secure sport sunglasses or running sunglasses that will stay on your head during scrambling.
+Be sure to pack a pair of secure sport sunglasses or Running Sunglasses that will stay on your head during scrambling.

 GLOVES OR MITTENS